Test Taker: A Test Management Software

 When a test is ended—whether the taker clicked the Terminate or Finish button, or was forcibly ended because the taker run out of time—the final score will be presented to the user.
 If the test is configured to display the score in percentage, it will be expressed as such.
 The taker may finally click the Close button to exit the application.

 You can download both the Windows installer package and the complete source code of the program from here.
 The source code files have been compressed into a ZIP archive to save disk space and transfer bandwidth.
-Select the appropriate download link from the provided links below.
+Select the appropriate package from the provided links below.

-The license that comes with this software (both the source code and compiled binaries) allows you to distribute, remix, tweak, and build upon your work, even commercially, as long as you credit the author for the original creation.
+The license that comes with this software (both source code and compiled binaries) allows you to distribute, tweak, and build upon your own work, even commercially, provided the author is credited for the original creation.
 See the in-package LICENSE.txt for additional information.